FBI arrests 2, including Stone bodyguard, in Capitol riot

 The New York Times identified Minuta as one of six people who provided security to Stone in the hours before the assault on the Capitol.
 Stone, who was pardoned after his sentence for several felony charges was initially commuted by Trump, was in Washington the day of the assault but has denied any involvement.

-Minuta owns a tattoo shop in Newburgh, New York.
-It was not immediately known whether he had a defense attorney.
+“He’s not a flight risk.
+He’s not a danger to the community,” Gold said.

+The lawyer said a criminal complaint describing the charges say Minuta entered the Capitol forcefully, but yet the description afterward “doesn’t say he used an ounce of force.”

-Authorities said he was identified through police body camera video and photographs posted to social media.
+Authorities said Sturgeon, the Montana man, was identified through police body camera video and photographs posted to social media.

 The FBI said Sturgeon, who owns a lawn care business, traveled to Kenya on Jan.
 24 and was deported from that country to New York.
 He was arrested Saturday at John F. Kennedy International Airport.